MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 - [Upgrade from versions earlier than 1.48.204.0](#upgrade-from-the-azure-information-protection-client-classic-versions-earlier-than-1482040)

 Note that unlike the scanner from the Azure Information Protection client (classic), this preview version of the scanner for the unified client doesn't support running on a disconnected computer.

+The upgrade creates a new database named **AIPScannerUL_\<profile_name>**, and the previous scanner database is retained in case you need it for the previous version.
+When you are confident you don't need the previous scanner database, you can delete it.
+Because the upgrade creates a new database, the scanner rescans all files the first time it runs.

 ##### Upgrade from the Azure Information Protection client (classic) version 1.48.204.0